CARES Act Reporting

 - Students that are not eligible to participate in programs under Section 484 in Title IV of the Higher Education Act 1965, as amended, are not eligible to receive emergency awards.

-- Eligibility to participate in federal financial aid programs for this academic year requires students to have completed a 2019-2010 FAFSA.
-This FAFSA may be completed until June 30, 2020.
+- Eligibility to participate in federal financial aid programs for the 2019-2020 academic year requires students to have completed a 2019-2010 FAFSA.
+This FAFSA may be completed until June 30, 2020 for the CARES Act Grant.
+The 2020-2021 FAFSA must be completed by September 30, 2020 for Fall 2020 CARES Act Grant consideration.